 Many clients begin with a few saved images, a general feeling, a family stone, or a rough idea of what they want.
 Sara helps turn that early direction into a clear design path during the consultation and design process.

-The consultation is where you can talk through style, budget, timing, stone options, and what matters most about the piece.
+A custom consultation is where you can talk through style, budget, timing, stone options, and what matters most about the piece.
 When you are ready to begin, you can book a consultation with Sara Gallo.

 Who will I work with during the custom jewelry process?